INTEGRATED SHOCK ABSORBER

 Energy absorbed

-During support, the mechanism compresses and absorbs part of the shock.
+During the “support” phase, the device compresses and absorbs part of the shock.

-This is where the difference starts to be felt.
+This is where the positive difference starts to be felt.

 Step release